EdwardRees/Simple-Todo-Project/README.md

 # Simple Todo Project

-A simple todo project written in JS
+A simple todo project with a JS backend and a TS frontend